 Members of the Public Constituency may elect any of their number to be a Public Governor.

-If contested, the election shall be by secret ballot using the electoral system specified at Annex 5 or as otherwise may be specified in regulations made by the Secretary of State from time to time (“the Election Scheme”).
+If contested, the election shall be by secret ballot using the single transferable voting method in accordance with the electoral system specified at Annex 5 or as otherwise may be specified in regulations made by the Secretary of State from time to time (“the Election Scheme”).

 The Election Scheme (including the specified forms of and periods for declarations to be made by candidates standing for office as a Governor or by Members as a condition of voting and the process if the election is uncontested) is set out in Annex 5.

-A person may not stand for election to the Council of Governors as a Public Governor unless, within the period specified in Annex 5, he has made a declaration in the form specified in that Part of that Annex that he is a Member of the Public Constituency and is not prevented from being a Governor by paragraph 8 of Schedule 7 to the 2006 Act and paragraph 9.16 (“Disqualification”).
-It is an offence knowingly or recklessly to make a declaration under Section 60 of the 2006 Act which is false in a material particular.
+A person may not stand for election to the Council of Governors as a Public Governor unless, within the period specified in Annex 5, he has made a declaration in the form specified in that Part of that Annex that he is a Member of the Public Constituency and is not prevented from being a Governor by paragraph 8 of Schedule 7 to the 2006 Act or by any provision of the Constitution.
+It is an offence knowingly or recklessly to make such a declaration which is false in a material particular.

 Paragraph 8.7 (“Voting at Council of Governors Elections”) applies.